openstax/cnx-recipes/docs/server-side-cooking.md

 Instructions for cooking content on the server
 ==============================================

- - From cnx-recipies in Github, get URL to raw version of the ruleset needed.
+ - From cnx-recipes in Github, get URL to the CSS version of the ruleset needed.
 Path: cnx-recipes/books/rulesets/output/
  >https://raw.githubusercontent.com/Connexions/cnx-recipes/master/books/rulesets/output/statistics.css

  - ssh into server